 Can pain continue despite excellent surgery?

 Yes, occasionally.
 This is more likely to be the case in women who have had multiple prior surgeries with diathermy to ablate (burn) tissues, resulting in the possibility of leaving abnormal tissue behind, or worse, to cause nerve damage resulting in chronic pain.
 Usually this can be addressed by a more thorough surgery where ALL the abnormal tissue has been removed and nerve pressure is relieved.
-Some young women may also have adenomyosis, which contributes to pain, and may be best suppressed with a hormone device such as Mirena.
+Some young women may also have adenomyosis, which contributes to pain, and may be best suppressed with a hormone device.

 What are the risks of surgery for endometriosis?